 First was Carl Lewis then came Maurice Green, the LL Cool J of athletics as he couldn’t seem to stop licking his lips.
 Of notable mention is Micheal Johnson who succeeded despite having an unconventional running technique.
 Marion Jones also kept me interested in the women’s race till she went out in disgrace.
 I lost interest for a while as no one really dominated then baam!
 Along came Usain Bolt who made us wait for and watch each race of the mens 200 and 100 metres just to see who is going to come as close to second as possible.

 Ian Thorpe at the Sydney Olympics had me watching all the heats.
 Kirsty Coventry brought a sense of pride with her performances in the pool and raised the hopes and pride of a nation by bringing medals from the Olympics.
 Michael Phelps will probably be the one I will remember for a while.

-Boris Becker was my first tennis hero together with Martina Navratilova.
+Serena Williams broke so many barriers and dominated womens tennis together with her sister Venus!
+They were unstoppable and she will go down as the greatest player for me!
+First tennis hero together with Martina Navratilova was Boris Becker.
 My all time favourite was Andre Agassi.
 Another notable player from that bygone era is Pete Sampras.
-Then came the current crop of players of which Roger Federer I respect but my favourite is Rafael Nadal.
-The Williams sisters also dominated women’s Tennis.
+Then came the current crop of players of which Roger Federer is a clinical beast together with my favourite Rafael Nadal.

 Baseball, Ice Hockey, American football, Aussie Rules… I don’t know anyone and never got interested in any of these sports.
 Although I did enjoy watching Aussie Rules, does it even still exist?